cuzfrog/maila/README.md

   * `-pw:` if emitted, it will prompt and ask user to type in.
   * `-key:` if specified, `-pw` will be ignored, bmt tries to decrypt pw from config file.

-mails.csv can be like this:(head line cannot be emitted.)
+File structure should be like this:(head line cannot be emitted.)

 | to              | subject       | text  |
 | --------------- |:-------------:| -----:|